Staff recruitment

 Qualifications

-Your setting must adhere to the welfare requirements in the EYFS in relation to the numbers of qualified staff that are needed.
-Staff must have an appropriate full and relevant qualification as noted in the EYFS.
-You can use the qualification checker to ensure that their certificate is full and relevant - www.gov.uk/guidance/early-years-qualifications-finder.
+Your setting must adhere to the welfare requirements in the EYFS in relation to the number of qualified staff that are needed.
+To count in the ratio of qualified staff, practitioners must have qualifications deemed 'full and relevant'.
+Use the Department for Education's early years qualifications checker to verfify the validity of qualifications.

-Please note staff who enter the early years workforce after 30th June 2016 must have a full paediatric certificate to be included in the required staff: children ratios at level 2 or 3 early years qualification.
+Please note: Qualified staff who enter the early years workforce after 30th June 2016 must always have an in date full paediatric first aid certificate for their qualification to continue to be valid

 Staff induction

-The committee have a responsibility to induct new staff alongside the setting manager ( see appendix 7 (PDF) [112KB] for an example of what to include).
+The committee has a responsibility to induct new staff alongside the setting manager (see appendix 7 (PDF, 112 KB) for an example of what to include).
 Providers must ensure that all staff receive induction training to help them understand their roles and responsibilities.

 Induction training must include :